NirmalManoj/relational-algebra-dbms/data/matrix.md

 * Thus we have obtained the transpose of the matrix in-place, by using a small data structure and atmost two temporary blocks in main memory.

-### LOAD OPERATION

-* We traverse through the matrix like a normal table (similar to blockify() of tables), in a row-major order.
-We iterate through each element one by one, and store it in corresponding data structure (ignoring zero values in sparse matrices case).
-When a fixed limit per block is reached, we simply proceed to storing in the next page, by saving the previous one (like in blockify() of tables).

-### PRINT OPERATION

-* min(n, 20) rows are printed like in tables, with the help of cursor object (which traverses differently for matrices compared to tables, depending on sparsity too).

-* For sparse matrices, we iterate from current non-zero element cell number to next non-zero element cell number, and print zeroes for values in between.

-### EXPORT OPERATION

-* Similar to export of tables and print of matrices.
-They are just traversed differently based on data structure (cursor).